 The Bottom Line on Small Business Investing

-By investing in a small business, you can share the rewards of a company’s success without the stress of managing it.
+By investing in ways to invest in a business, you can share the rewards of a company’s success without the stress of managing it.
 But remember that investments can be risky and high returns aren’t guaranteed.

 The type of investment you pursue comes down to your risk appetite and your investing philosophies.
-Regardless of what you choose, make sure you know what to look for in a company, do your research, and ask questions before you invest your hard-earned money.
+Regardless of what you choose, make sure you know what to look for in ways to invest in a business company, do your research, and ask questions before you invest your hard-earned money.